MLH/oracle-ghw-ai-ml-week-challenges/readme.md

 ## Registration Challenge 1
 ### Sign up and download 23ai VirtualBox

-Head over to this [VirtualBox signup blog](https://mlh.link/ghwaiml824-oracle-virtualbox) to get set up with a new account.
+Head over to the [VirtualBox signup page](https://mlh.link/ghwaiml824-oracle-virtualbox) to get set up with a new account.
 <br>

 ## Registration Challenge 2